Joseph Alioto: Later life

 After he left office, Alioto went back into private practice.
 He and his son Joseph Jr. lost a major malpractice case against a cattle rancher in 1980.
 He received millions in legal fees after counseling the Oakland Raiders win against the City of Oakland.
 In 1991, he and his son went to battle in court against each other over legal fees in the Raiders case.

 Death

 Alioto died of prostate cancer in San Francisco on January 29, 1998, and was interred at Cypress Lawn Cemetery in Colma, California.
 A cenotaph is located at Holy Cross Cemetery (Section D).

 Legacy

 Alioto presided over a time of turmoil and change in San Francisco.

-Events that occurred during his tenure as mayor included strife in the Haight-Ashbury with the drug culture, anti-Vietnam War demonstrations, the start of the gay Castro District, Black Panther marches, the Zebra murders and Zodiac killings.
+Events that occurred during his mayoralty included strife in the Haight-Ashbury with the drug culture, anti-Vietnam War demonstrations, the start of the gay Castro District, Black Panther marches, the racially motivated Zebra murders and Zodiac killings.
 He ran on a platform of reducing taxes and fighting crime.